We will be giving a presentation on the theme of "Best Practices for Topic Document Translation" at the JTF Translation Festival.

 Yuriko Sawada

-• - Responsible for introducing machine translation and evaluating and verifying the quality of multiple engines, as well as exchanging information with engine vendors.
+• Responsible for the introduction of machine translation, quality evaluation and verification of multiple engines, and information exchange with engine vendors.

-• - Involved in standardizing English document quality and creating style guides for corporate clients, as well as conducting research and verification of original texts that are easy to machine-translate.
+• Involved in the standardization of English quality and the creation of style guides for companies, as well as conducting research and verification of source texts that are easy to machine translate.

-We will also have a booth at Translation Plaza on the day, where we will introduce our translation services.
-Please stop by.
+We will also have a booth at the Translation Plaza on the day of the event, where we will introduce our translation services.
+Please feel free to stop by.

-If you wish to participate in the session, please apply through the JTF (Japan Translation Federation) website.
+If you wish to participate in the session, please apply from the JTF (Japan Translation Federation) website.